niftools/blender_niftools_addon/docs/user/features/scene/index.rst

 ===========

 **Nif Version**
    The base version, generally related to a single game or company.
-Displayed in format *xx.xx.xx.xx*
+   * This is currently not very user friendly, this will be addressed in a future release
+   * Check the nif files included with the game you're modding to know which versions to use.

    *Example:*
-      Nif Version 20.02.00.07 is the version that is used for Fallout 3.
+      Nif Version 335544325 is the version that is used for Oblivion.

 **User Version**
    A two digit single integer sub value of Nif Version.